praveen-sivadasan/msis-2015-ios/README.md

-# iOS applications based on Objective-C

-This repository consists of iOS applications I have developed using objective C.
+# This repository consists of iOS applications developed using Objective c and Xcode 7.3.1